learnk8s/learnk8s.io/src/persistent-connections/content.md

 - RSockets
 - AMQP

-You might recognise most of the protocol above.
+You might recognise most of the protocols above.

-_So if those protocols are so popular, why isn't there a standard answer to do load balancing rather than moving the logic into the client?_
+_So if these protocols are so popular, why isn't there a standard answer to load balancing?_

+_Why does the logic have to be moved into the client?_

 _Is there a native solution in Kubernetes?_